-With the KHD 3000 wireless glove testing system, Bosch offers the first test method in the world that can be completely integrated into the production line in accordance with ISO specifications for RABS and isolators.
+With the KHD 3000 wireless glove testing system, Syntegon offers the first test method in the world that can be completely integrated into the production line in accordance with ISO specifications for RABS and isolators.
 The test parameters can be adapted to the individual glove types.
 Up to 35 gloves can be tested simultaneously; the measurement data is transferred immediately via Wi-Fi.
 The filling machine’s HMI controls the system and records all data in the batch reporting, along with all other isolator and filling machine parameters, thus eliminating the need for a separate laptop.

 In addition, glove ports and gloves can be equipped with RFID chips.
 This tracking method ensures that all gloves and glove ports are tested without exception and thus increases the process safety of the testing procedure – especially for lines with several glove ports.
 The more glove ports are used in a production line, the higher the risk regarding process safety, and the more important the risk assessments and the SOPs of the facility operators.
-With its flexible solutions, Bosch makes sure that machine operators meet regulatory requirements and deliver excellent inspection results.
+With its flexible solutions, Syntegon makes sure that machine operators meet regulatory requirements and deliver excellent inspection results.

 Product Manager Barrier Systems